rajshah9305/Crewsaisingle/README.md

 ```http
 GET /api/agents
 ```

-Returns array of all agents ordered by their position.
+Returns array of all agents ordered by position.

-#### Get Single Agent
+#### Get Agent by ID
 ```http
 GET /api/agents/:id
 ```

 Returns detailed information about a specific agent.

 #### Create Agent